How To Make A Resin Petri Dish - with Josie Lewis!Posted on 5 Feb 15:13

 - Fill each section of your mold halfway with ArtResin.

-⚠️ PLEASE NOTE: We don't recommend torching your piece after you've added the alcohol ink.
-Alcohol is a solvent and as such, is highly flammable.
-Instead, you can either torch the resin before you add the alcohol ink, or warm your resin and hardener in a warm water bath prior to measuring and mixing to greatly reduce bubbles.
+⚠️ PLEASE NOTE: We don't recommend using a torch with this project!
+By warming your resin and hardener in a warm water bath prior to measuring and mixing, this is the best way to reduce bubbles.

 And now, you're ready for the fun part!!

-- Add 5-10 drops of white alcohol ink into the resin
+Add 5-10 drops of Ink Sinker into the ArtResin

-After your resin petri dish has cured for 24 hrs, peel the silicon mold away from your resin petri dish ...
+After your resin petri dish has cured for 24 hr, peel the silicone mold away from your resin petri dish ...

 To watch Josie's process, step-by-step, and for some really great advice and tips along the way, check out Josie's full video below: